mgbmix/mgbmix/content/CARDS/DROP 01/0016 - Crapto Currency.md

 Rules Text:

-This Tactic enters play face-up in your Think Tank.
+This Tactic enters play face-up in your [[Think Tank]].
 You may activate its effect at any time.
 After using its effect, send this card to your history.

 [50% Off] Enemy deals half DMG next attack.